-The Board of Directors does not know of any matter that is expected to be presented for consideration at the meeting other than the election of directors and the confirmation of the appointment of auditors for the current fiscal year.
+The Board of Directors does not know of any matter that is expected to be presented for consideration at the meeting other than the election of directors, the confirmation of the appointment of auditors for the current fiscal year, and the approval of the issuance of common stock to preferred stockholders upon the exercise of conversion rights.
 However, if other matters properly come before the meeting, the persons named in the accompanying proxy intend to vote thereon in accordance with their judgment.